ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

-The first step after training the model on the training set is to define a *nonconformity measure*, a function that assigns a numeric score to each instance in the calibration set based on how â€œunusualâ€? it is.
+The first step after training the model on the training set is to define a *nonconformity measure*, a function that assigns a numeric score to each instance in the calibration set based on how "unusual"? it is.
 This could be based on the distance to the classifier's decision boundary or, more commonly, 1 minus the predicted probability of a class label.
 The higher the score is, the more unusual the instance is.